OpenChargingCloud/WWCP_OCPP/WWCP_OCPPv2.1/Extensions/NetworkingNodesExtensions/README.md

 2. The charging station connects to the networking node and registers itself as a charging station.

-3. The networking node sends an UpdateNetworkTopologyRequest including a network topology information to the charging station management system to inform the charging station management system about the newly connected charging station.
+3. The networking node sends a NotifyNetworkTopology request including the updated network topology information to the charging station management system to inform the charging station management system about the newly connected charging station.